sazaniDeveloper/CSharp-Projects/MemberAPI/README.md

 ## Instructions

 1. Go to the SQL Queries folder to get the database started.
-2. Update the "ConnectionString" variable in the main program to connect the application to the SQL server
+2. Update the "ConnectionString" variable in the main program to connect the application to the SQL server.
 3. Run the application using Visual Studio or the .NET CLI.